rust-lang/rfcs/text/3529-cargo-path-bases.md

 and don't work at all if the mono-repo requires publishing and consuming from an intermediate directory (as this may very per host, or per target being built).

-This RFC proposes a mechanism to specify path bases in `config.toml` or `Cargo.toml` files which can be used to prepend `path` dependencies.
+This RFC proposes a mechanism to specify path bases in `config.toml` files which can be used to prepend `path` dependencies.
 This allows mono-repos to specify dependencies relative to their root directory, which allows the consuming project to be moved freely (no relative paths to update) and a simple find-and-replace to handle a producing project being moved.
 Additionally, a host-specific or target-specific intermediate directory may be specified as a `base`, allowing code to be consumed from there using `path` dependencies.

 ### Example